-This directive affects community members who are deaf, hard of hearing, or deafblind in different ways than others.
-We’ve compiled resources to explain how the directive applies to you if you are deaf, hard of hearing, or deafblind .
+Mask requirements affect community members who are deaf, hard of hearing, or deafblind in different ways than others.
+We’ve compiled resources to explain how the directive applies to you if you are deaf, hard of hearing, or deafblind.

-People are urged to comply with this State Health Order because it is an effective way to prevent the spread of COVID-19.
+People are encouraged to follow mask requirements because wearing masks is an effective way to prevent the spread of COVID-19.

 Please do not call 911 to report non-compliance with this order.
 Only call 911 in an emergency.